akaalias/bookmarks-HATEOAS-Secured/README.md

-# bookmarks
+# Bookmarks REST + HATEOAS Implementation
-A simple Spring Boot Application persisting Users and Bookmarks to a Hibernate DB and providing a RESTful interface
+A simple Spring Boot Application persisting Users and Bookmarks to a Hibernate DB and providing a RESTful, HATEOAS-enabled interface

 ## To run in STS: